nir351988/PDF-Diff-App/README.md

 - **Upload & Compare:** Upload two PDF files and see their differences highlighted side-by-side.
 - **Web-Based Interface:** Access the application via your browser.
-- **Flexible Deployment:** Run locally with Python or via Docker container.
+- **Flexible Deployment:** Run locally with Python or via a Docker container.
 - **Lightweight & Efficient:** Designed for quick comparisons even on low-resource machines.

 ---